Modern California residential street in an inland suburban neighborhood

 What a California LLC Does Not Buy

-The LLC does not pierce inside-liability claims.
-A tenant who slips on your property and sues for negligence is suing the LLC as landlord—and the LLC's assets (the property, the security-deposit account, any operating reserves) are fully exposed.
-The charging-order protection applies only to outside creditors—those with claims against you personally, not against the LLC.
-This is why many coastal landlords carry a $2M umbrella policy naming the LLC as an additional insured.
-The LLC is a liability firewall, not a liability shield.
+The LLC does not shield the entity itself from inside-liability claims.
+A tenant who slips on your property and files a negligence action is suing the LLC as landlord.
+The LLC's assets, the property, the security-deposit account, operating reserves, are fully exposed.
+Charging-order protection applies only to outside creditors holding claims against you personally, not against the LLC.
+The LLC is a firewall, not a blanket immunity.

-The LLC does not eliminate personal-guaranty exposure on recourse loans.
-If you finance the property with a portfolio or DSCR loan, the lender will require a personal guaranty from the member.
-If the LLC defaults, the lender can pursue you personally for the deficiency.
-The LLC structure does not change the lender's credit decision—it simply adds a layer of title complexity.
+The LLC does not eliminate personal-guaranty exposure on recourse financing.
+Portfolio lenders and DSCR lenders will require a personal guaranty from the member.
+If the LLC defaults, the lender pursues you individually for any deficiency.
+The entity structure does not improve the lender's credit decision; it adds a layer of title complexity.

 The LLC does not exempt you from due-on-sale acceleration under the mortgage.
-The Garn-St. Germain Depository Institutions Act protects certain transfers of 1–4 unit residential property from triggering the due-on-sale clause—but only transfers into the borrower's own revocable living trust, not into an LLC.
-If you close a Fannie Mae or Freddie Mac loan in your personal name and later transfer title into your LLC without lender consent, you have technically triggered the acceleration clause.
-In practice, servicers rarely enforce this for performing loans, but the risk is real.
-The safer path: close in your name, then request lender consent to transfer into a wholly owned LLC.
-Many portfolio lenders will consent; agency lenders typically will not.
+The Garn-St. Germain Depository Institutions Act protects certain transfers of 1–4 unit residential property from triggering the due-on-sale clause, but only transfers into the borrower's own revocable living trust.
+Transfers into an LLC are not covered.
+Close a Fannie Mae or Freddie Mac loan in your personal name and later quitclaim title into your LLC without lender consent, and you have technically triggered the acceleration clause.
+Servicers rarely enforce this for performing loans, but the risk is real.
+The safer path: close in your name, then request written consent to transfer into a wholly owned LLC.
+Many portfolio lenders will consent.
+Agency lenders typically will not.

 California Tax Structure